ufownl/lua-resty-mcp/README.md

 ```

 > [!NOTE]
+> 1. The optional field `title` is intended for UI and end-user contexts — optimized to be human-readable and easily understood, even by those unfamiliar with domain-specific terminology.
+If not provided, the name should be used for display;
-> 1. Available options for WebSocket connections can be viewed [here](https://github.com/openresty/lua-resty-websocket/tree/master?tab=readme-ov-file#new);
+> 2. Available options for WebSocket connections can be viewed [here](https://github.com/openresty/lua-resty-websocket/tree/master?tab=readme-ov-file#new);
-> 2. WebSocket transport for the server should only be used in `content_by_lua*` directives.
+> 3. WebSocket transport for the server should only be used in `content_by_lua*` directives.

 A simple echo demo server configuration that uses WebSocket transport: